-15. Coriander Protects You From Salmonella
+14. Coriander Leaf Protects You From Salmonella

 Coriander has high levels of dodecenal.

-It is an organic compound that’s two times as powerful as an antibiotic.
+It is an organic compound that is two times as powerful as an antibiotic.

-16. Aids In Improving Bone Health
+15. Aids In Improving Bone Health

 Adding coriander to your dishes is a great way to protect your bones.

-17. Coriander Is Great For Eye Care
+16. Coriander Is Great For Eye Care